Travel on Point(s)

 When the welcome offer for the Sapphire Preferred and Sapphire Reserve differ from each other, the numbers can favor one card over the other more strongly.
 But when the welcome offers are the same, your analysis mostly focuses on how whether the Reserve's additional benefits are worth the additional $155 out of pocket.

-Let's assume that you value the additional Reserve benefits at $200.
-When combined with the $155 higher annual fee, we're looking at a $355 difference in value.
+Let's assume that you value the additional Reserve benefits at $0 (maybe they are redundant with other cards you carry).
+That gives us a difference of $155 in cost, at least when there is no difference in welcome offers between the two cards.
 The CSR and CSP earn about the same on dining, although the Preferred gets .1 points more per dollar.
 That means the real difference in earning is on travel.
 Here is where the Reserve earns 1 point more per dollar.
 If you value that point per dollar at 1.5 cents each you would make the following calculation:

-That means you would need to spend $23,666 on travel with your Sapphire Reserve in the first year to make up the difference in value.
+That means you would need to spend $10,333 in travel with your Sapphire Reserve in the first year to make up the difference in value.
 This isn't including if you spend money in the streaming, or grocery delivery area, with the Preferred either.
 If you do, then you will want to factor that in as well.

 Chase Sapphire Preferred vs Chase Sapphire Reserve